bolrog/d2dx/README.md

   ```
 Windowed/fullscreen mode can be switched at any time by pressing ALT-Enter.

+### Command-line options
+  -dxnologo hide the "D2DX" logo on the title screen
+  -dxnowide don't use widescreen mode (note: may lead to worse image quality in fullscreen)

 ### Experimental widescreen (windowed and fullscreen) modes
   PLEASE NOTE: This only works with 1.12, 1.13c and 1.13d at this time.

-  Ensure the "D2DX_SlashDiabloHD.dll" and "SlashDiabloHD.mpq" files are in your Diablo II folder.
+  D2DX contains a modified version of D2HD to provide widescreen in-game modes.

+  Widescreen mode is enabled by default, except if:
+  - The option -dxnowide is passed.
+  - Running a game version that isn't supported.
+  - Running the "Median XL" mod (D2DX will allow it to use 1024x768 instead).

-  When it is present, D2DX will enable a new in-game resolution, close to the normal ones but having the aspect ratio of your monitor.
+  D2DX will create a file named "d2dx_d2hd.mpq" in the Diablo II folder, and add a new in-game resolution, close to the normal ones but having the aspect ratio of your monitor.
   The goal of this is to achieve proper fullscreen scaling without artifacts when displaying the game on modern PCs.

   - For a 1920x1080 monitor, this is 960x540 (in fullscreen: 2x integer scaling).